danielharrell/LectFall2015/Question.md

 is his point of view *my* point of view?
 Why is *his* lecture *mine*?
 Why is he *me*?

+But what could I mean here by the pronoun "me", or "I", as distinguished from "he"?
+For both pronouns refer in this case to the same person behind the podium, and the question as if my question were answered about why the person behind the podium is me rather than someone else. behind the podium is me rather than someone else, I'm the one behind the podium seems fully answered.
+So what is still left unaccounted for After all, I seem to be granting that both sets of pronouns refer to the same person behind the podium, and in this sense, the answer to my question is sufficient.
+So what does the answer still leave unaddressed, that compels me ask *why* the same person is is the case. are making reference in this case to the same, or "me", or "my", or "mine", in thinking that even an exhaustive biography of me would fail to put me behind this podium?
+What could I mean by such pronouns, that is, that make them any different in reference from the pronoun "he"I am not yet placed behind the podium even in an exhaustive biography of me? that includes ? . in Now, my use of pronouns here invites us to reflect on their use.
+And I think if we do this, we can see how I am really asking why there is something rather than nothing, when I ask why I'm the one behind this podium right now. that we might give the same analysis invites us to reflect on this use, in much the way In other words, why is there something rather than nothing?
+Now true, it may not seem as if I am asking this, in asking why *I* am the person behind this podium.
+But if we do the same analysis of pronouns the someone behind the podium right now is me, which I think an analysis of my pronouns will make more clear, why is there soNow, evidently, why is the someone behind this podium me, Now, if we do an analysis of the pronouns I am using here, I think I find myself using pronouns to try to think if we do an analysis of the pronouns What I am asking here, I think, is in fact why there is something rather than nothing.
 (Mention one interpretation of this, that I might be anyone, but the other interpretation as that I might be no one.) r to put this a different way: why must the pronoun "I" or "me" refer to *anyone* in this case, even granting that if it did refer to anyone in this case, it would refer to the one person behind the podium?
 I put it this last way because it suggests that I am using pronouns now, in asking why he is me, to make a double reference even more puzzling than the one I was making before, when I asked you what you had for lunch.
 For in that case, I was referring at once to anything and to one thing; while in this case I seem to be referring at once to one thing and to nothing.
 I am referring to one thing in granting that I am the person